hsteinshiromoto/markdown_mover.nvim/README.md

 - The file is only moved if it's a valid markdown file with proper YAML frontmatter
 - By default, the plugin ignores files in directories containing: meta, logs, src, and notebooks
 - You can override the default ignored directories by providing your own `ignore_dirs` configuration
+- Paths in tag rules and default_path can be relative to git root or absolute paths